marioortizmanero/pdk-experiments/abi-stable-connectors/README.md

-# native-codec
+# abi-stable-connectors

-This example is equivalent to dynamic-codec, but written natively in Rust and loaded statically.
-It tries to follow a similar architecture for benchmarking.
+This example represents the Tremor architecture at a small and simplified scale.
+It implements the proposed plugins system with a few interesting ideas such as panic handling and complex types, thanks to the `abi_stable` crate.

-Based on commit 13526d8.
+Based on commit 13526d8 (connectors branch).